SecOpsSteve/DREWS/README.md

 # Domain Registration Early Warning System (DREWS)

+<span style="color:red"> *Attention: The domain list download fails, unfortunately WhoisDS no longer provide the source data that this project relys on.* </span>.

 ## Objective
 Brand impersonation, fraud and phishing pose prolific threats, even the biggest brands can be susceptible.
 A malicious actor could purchase a lookalike domain with no identity checks and use this domain to conduct business email compromise type campaigns.